 Admissions Music Talent Scholarship

 The Admissions Musical Talent scholarships are awarded to incoming students through the UW-Whitewater Admissions Office.
 Preference is given to students who have received high marks in their UW-Whitewater music department audition, success in high school academics, as well as students who are coming to UW-Whitewater from a variety of states and populations.

-Deadline for applications: April 2, 2021 at 4:00pm.
-Read all scholarship criteria carefully - some scholarships require you to submit additional materials or fill out a separate application.
+Read all scholarship criteria carefully — some scholarships require you to submit additional materials or fill out a separate application (see two examples below).
 Scholarship/Award application forms may be picked up in the spring in the Theatre/Dance office and filed with the Theatre/Dance office by the scheduled due date.
 Awards are presented at the Theatre Banquet.
 For additional information, please contact the Theatre/Dance department at 262-472-1566 or stop by our office in the Center of the Arts room 2076.
 For Incoming Freshman, learn more about Incoming Freshman Scholarship Day.

 WYNETT BARNETT THEATRE SCHOLARSHIP

 The candidate must have been active in the theatre or dance program and have at least a sophomore standing during the school year the award is made.The recipient must enroll at UW-Whitewater and be active in the theatre or dance program in the year following the award.The scholarship will be made with no consideration as to the sex of the recipient.